Black Friday (Tom Odell song): Commercial performance

 Upon release, the song achieved commercial success, entering the official charts of nine territories, including: Australia, Belgium, Ireland, Lithuania, the Netherlands, Norway, Sweden, Switzerland, and the United Kingdom.

-In Ireland, the song debuted at number six on the Irish Singles Chart, becoming Odell's second chart entry, and tying with "Another Love" as his hightest charting single.
-In the United Kingdom the song debuted at twenty-one on the UK Singles Chart, his hightest charting single since his cover of "Real Love" on 2014, and his first entry since "Magnetised" on 2016, becoming his eight chart-entry.
+In Ireland, the song debuted at number six on the Irish Singles Chart, becoming Odell's second chart entry, and tying with "Another Love" as his highest charting single.
+In the United Kingdom the song debuted at twenty-one on the UK Singles Chart, his highest charting single since his cover of "Real Love" in 2014, and his first entry since "Magnetised" on 2016, becoming his eight chart-entry.
 It was later certified Silver by the British Phonographic Industry.

 Critical reception

 "Black Friday" received generally positive reviews from music critics.
 Writing for Happy Magazine, Tammy Moir described the track as "a powerful testament to the enduring strength of raw, authentic emotion", highlighting Odell's "raw and emotionally" delivery and the track "nothing short of extraordinary" composition.
 Moir dubbed the song as "a divine and haunting classic for the ages."
-Lightning 100 highlighted the song as their "DJ Pick of the Week", prasing Odell growth as an artist and the song lyrical content.
+Lightning 100 highlighted the song as their "DJ Pick of the Week", praising Odell's growth as an artist and the song's lyrical content.

 The track was nominated for a Ivor Novello Award in the category of Best Song Musically and Lyrically at the awards 2024 ceremony.